 Tuum Est - It Is Up To You

 This article was originally published in The Medical Post, issue 29(5):32.

-The Saskatoon Star Phoenix reprinted the article as What to Do When… Doctor Doesn’t Know Best (by permission).
+The Saskatoon Star Phoenix reprinted the article under the title What to Do When Doctor Doesn’t Know Best (by permission).

-In the same edition of the Star Phoenix, in-depth editor Kathryn Warden wrote a column to introduce the piece and comment on patient involvement.
+In the same edition of the Star Phoenix, in-depth editor Kathryn Warden wrote a column to introduce the piece and comment on patient involvement in medical decisions.